bouaik/markdown-linter/rules/max-heading-length.md

 # maximum heading length
-> print Ok wen heading length is less than 20 charcters
+> print Ok wen heading length is less than 20 characters

-> print Error wen heading length is more than 20 charcters
+> print Error wen heading length is more than 20 characters

 **Exemple 1**
 ```